 To reduce communication in distributed computing, cache is a common optimization mechanism for improving data locality.
 At the system level, many GNN-oriented cache strategies have been proposed.
-The basic idea of caching is to store frequently access to remote vertices at local.
-Zheng et al.~\cite{distdgl_ai3_2020} propose to replicate the remote neighbors of boundary vertices at local for each partitioned graph in DistDGL and ensures each vertex at local has the full neighbors so that the mini-batch generator (e.g., sampler) can compute locally without communicating to other partitions.
+The basic idea of caching is to store frequently accessed remote vertices at local.
+Zheng et al.~\cite{distdgl_ai3_2020} propose to replicate the remote neighbors of boundary vertices at local for each partitioned graph in DistDGL and ensure each vertex at local has the full neighbors so that the mini-batch generator (e.g., sampler) can compute locally without communicating to other partitions.
 However, such a method only reduces the communication caused by the direct (i.e., one-hop) neighbor access and is unaware of the access frequency.
 Zhu et al.~\cite{aligraph_vldb_2019} introduce a metric called $l$-th importance of $v$, denoted by $Imp^{(l)}(v)$.
 The metric is formally defined as $Imp^{(l)}(v)=\frac{D_{i}^{(l)}(v)}{D_{o}^{(l)}(v)}$, where $D_{i}^{(l)}(v)$ and $D_{o}^{(l)}(v)$ are the number of $l$-hop in and out-neighbors of the vertex $v$.
 To balance the communication reduction and storage overhead, they only cache the vertices when its $Imp^{(l)}(v)$ is larger than a threshold.
-Li et al.~\cite{pagraph_socc_2020} design a static GPU-cache that stores the high out-degree vertices for the multi-GPU training.
+Li et al.~\cite{pagraph_socc_2020} design a static GPU cache that stores the high out-degree vertices for the multi-GPU training.
 The static cache can reduce the feature movement between CPU and GPU.
-Min et al.~\cite{datatiering} introduce weighted reverse pagerank (Weighted R-Pagerank)~\cite{rpagerank} that incorporates the labeling status of the vertices into the reverse pagerank method to identify the frequent access vertices.
+Min et al.~\cite{datatiering} introduce weighted reverse PageRank (Weighted R-Pagerank)~\cite{rpagerank} that incorporates the labeling status of the vertices into the reverse PageRank method to identify the frequent access vertices.